Ing140943/refactoring/README.md

                 //unrelated code}
   ```

+ * Benefits:
-  Benefit: The code is more readable and less duplication code.
+      - The code is more readabl
+      - less duplication code.
+      - Easier to maintanance the code.

 In the `src/application/windows/PlayGame.java`